vdbrink/vdbrink.github.io/desk/office_room_decoration.md

 <br>

-Under this floor, I add an isolation layer to reduce the sound to the floor below and avoid losing heath.
+Under the laminate, I added an insulation layer to reduce sound transmission to the floor below and to minimize heat loss.

 ---
 ### Ceiling lights

 <img src="/ideas/images/smart_bulb.webp" alt="smart bulb" style="margin-left:15px;float:right" height="150px" />

-As I automated my home, I did it also for this room.
+Since I've automated the rest of my home, I did the same for this room.

-I keep the original ceiling lights but replaced the lamps with [colored Zigbee bulbs](/buy/smart_home_best_buy_tips#bulb).
+I kept the original ceiling fixtures but swapped the bulbs for [colored Zigbee bulbs](/buy/smart_home_best_buy_tips#bulb).
-With these bulbs, I can automate them based on occupancy of the room, the part of the day and the amount of light from outside.
+These can be automated based on room occupancy, time of day, and the amount of natural light coming in, automatically adjusting both brightness and color temperature.
-Based on these conditions, I can automatically set the light strength and change the color.

 ---
 ### Curtains

-The curtains are custom-made of thick velours material with an extra isolation layer to keep the cold/warm/sound outside.
+The curtains are custom-made from thick velour fabric with an added insulation layer to block cold, heat, and sound.
-At the [Leen Bakker NL](https://www.leenbakker.nl/gordijnen-en-raamdeco/gordijnen/gordijnen-op-maat) they can make curtains in any size, material, type of pleat, add extra isolation/darken layer, add automation to it etc.

-The Velours with extra dark layer curtains I have are not available anymore.
+[Leen Bakker NL](https://www.leenbakker.nl/gordijnen-en-raamdeco/gordijnen/gordijnen-op-maat) offers made-to-measure curtains in any size, fabric, pleat style, with optional blackout or insulation lining, and even motorized options.

+The specific velour curtains with the blackout lining I ordered are no longer available.

 ---
 ### Closet

 <img src="images/ikea_pax_closet.avif" alt="Ikea Pax closet" style="margin-left:15px;float:right" width="150px" />

-For a basic closet, I bought two Ikea Pax closets.
-With straight plain white doors.
+For storage, I bought two IKEA PAX wardrobes with plain white doors.
-It's a basic clean looking closet.
-When I'm in a video call, the background is clean white without any distractions.
+They have a clean, minimal look, and when I'm on a video call the background is a neat white wall with no distractions.

-With the online [Ikea Pax closet planner](https://www.ikea.com/addon-app/storageone/pax/web/latest/nl/nl/#/planner) you can design your closet, store it for later and order it.
-It automatically select all the right elements in your basket which you need.
+The [IKEA PAX planner](https://www.ikea.com/addon-app/storageone/pax/web/latest/nl/nl/#/planner) lets you design your configuration online, save it, and order, it automatically adds all the right components to your cart.

 * [Ikea - Pax closet](https://www.ikea.com/nl/nl/search/?q=pax)